 2. San Diego Zoo Safari Park

-Take your animal encounters to the next level at San Diego Zoo Safari Park.
+Take your animal encounters to the next level with San Diego Zoo Safari Park tickets.
 The park hosts a variety of hands-on safari excursions at their 1,800-acre reserve.
 You’ll watch as animals roam in their natural habitats across the park, even right next to your caravan!